Dump-GUY/CAPA_JsonConver/README.md

 # CAPA_JsonConver
 Converts exported results of Capa tool from .json format to another formats supporting by different tools.<br/>
-It parses the .json output and converts it to .tag file or x64dbg annotation and bookmarking script so you will be able to profit from Capa results in other tools.<br/>
+It parses the .json output and converts it to .tag file, x64dbg annotation and bookmarking script or Cutter/r2gui annotation script so you will be able to profit from Capa results in other tools.<br/>
 The format of .tag file can be used for intagration CAPA results to tools like PE-bear (Tested): https://github.com/hasherezade/pe-bear-releases or IDA PRO (not Tested) with use of IFL plugin made by: https://github.com/hasherezade/IDA_ifl
 <br/>
 ## What is Capa: